Genesys Call Routing (CE01) for Genesys Engage on premises

 |All of the following required:||At least one of the following required:||Optional||Exceptions|

 - SIP connectivity is offered as a standard solution for Genesys Engage on-premises and Cloud.

-- Optionally Skype for business can be offered for Genesys Engage on-premises only (not supported for Genesys Multicloud CX).
+- Optionally Skype for business can be offered for Genesys Engage on-premises only.

 - Implementation based on SIP Server (SIP Voice Blueprint).